 Britt is a PhD candidate at UNSW Sydney and the Australian Museum, previously studying a Bachelor of Science (Biology and Immunology) at the University of Sydney, and Honours (Class I) at UNSW Sydney.
 She has research interests in amphibian conservation – more specifically the effect anthropogenic activity, such as climate change and urbanisation, has on amphibian ecology, behaviour, and immunology.

-Britt is also a passionate science communicator and has been involved in various initiatives at the University of Sydney, University of Wollongong, SURGFM, and the Royal Botanic Gardens Sydney, to inspire the next generation into STEM related careers.
-She has previously studied a Bachelor of Science (Biology and Immunology) at the University of Sydney, with Honours (Class I) undertaken jointly at UNSW Sydney and the Australian Museum.
-If you would like to get in contact with Brittany about her research, feel free to email her.
+Britt is also a passionate science communicator and has been involved in various initiatives at the University of Sydney, University of Wollongong, and the Royal Botanic Gardens Sydney, to inspire the next generation into STEM related careers.
+She also teaches ecology and evolutionary biology to first-year students at UNSW Sydney.

 Supervised by: Dr Jodi Rowley, Prof Richard Kingsford, Prof Louise Rollins-Smith

 Project Description: As human activities rapidly alter ecosystems across the globe, we need to understand how species are responding and/or adapting.
 For amphibians, a taxon under immense threat globally, understanding their responses is crucial.
 As such, my PhD (in conjunction with the Australian Museum Research Institute) broadly aims to understand how Australia’s frog species are responding to challenges of the Anthropocene, and more specifically: